he-leon/car-light-reminder/README.md

 # Possible Issues
 - Voltage dividers are chosen for 3.3V logic.
 Values might not working when using an Arduino with 5V.
 - Current draw is about 25mA@12V (0.3W).
 Choosing higher resistor values might reduce this.
-- No protection against voltage Spikes from alternator, ignition coil, etc. -> Expected lifetime/robustness unknown.
+- No protection against voltage Spikes from alternator, ignition coil, etc. -> Expected lifetime/robustness in automotive environment unknown.

 # Example build
 The following pictures show a cheap quick and dirty build using a scrap "Ricotta" cup as a case.
 A speaker salvaged from an old PC is used.
 The circuit was built on a stripboard.